TREASURIES-Yields rise from three-month lows before Fed meeting

 “This rally in rates seems very counterintuitive.
 I still haven’t found a very strong case besides perhaps the offset of positioning, people are getting out of trades ahead of the FOMC,” Rajappa said.

-Benchmark 10-year yields US10YT=RR rose one basis point on Monday to 1.47%, after falling to a three-month low of 1.43% on Friday.
+Benchmark 10-year yields US10YT=RR rose four basis points on Monday to 1.50%, after falling to a three-month low of 1.43% on Friday.
 They have dropped from a one-year high of 1.78% in March.

 The risk heading into Wednesday’s meeting statement is that the Fed could sound more hawkish than markets are currently pricing for, as the economy reopens and inflation posts strong increases, Rajappa said.